bwmorales/bwmorales.github.io/index.md

 ## experience

+**Cirrus Partners, WI** - *President & CEO*

+January 2021 - Present

+- Cultivating Cirrus' mission, vision, and values
+- Developing and leading the strategic initiatives at Cirrus Partners
+- Analyzing and adapting operations to improve global efficiencies
+- Planning short-term and long-term financial goals with Board
+- Working with clients to define and actualize strategic and operational goals
+- Creating policy
+- Selecting vendors and managing relationships

 **Cirrus Partners, WI** - *CTO*

-July 2020 - Present
+July 2020 - December 2020

-- Aligning use of technology with business model, strategy, and contraints to support operational success
+- Aligned use of technology with business model, strategy, and contraints to support operational success
-- Leading the research, testing, implementation, and use of new and existing technologies
+- Lead the research, testing, implementation, and use of new and existing technologies
-- Supervising technical staff
+- Supervised technical staff
-- Supervising system infrastructure management
+- Supervised system infrastructure management
-- Collaborating with the CEO to plan short-term and long-term fiscal goals
+- Collaborated with the CEO to plan short-term and long-term fiscal goals
-- Policy creation
-- Vendor management
+- Created technical policy
+- Managed vendor relationships

 **Cirrus Partners, WI** - *Director of Managed IT Systems*